-Telecommuting lets you keep your big-city job while loving life in the Green Mountains.
-Maker and co-working spaces allow you to meet fellow creatives and save on capital costs while getting your business off the ground.
+Remote working lets you keep your big-city job while loving life in the Green Mountains.
+Maker and coworking spaces allow you to meet fellow creatives and entrepreneurs and save on capital costs while getting your business off the ground.

-More than 3 million people work as telecommuters nationally, and it’s a quickly growing segment of Vermont’s population.
-Investment bankers, TV producers, hi-tech company executives, writers and options traders all work globally from their desks in Vermont.
+More than 26 million people work as telecommuters nationally, and it’s a quickly growing segment of Vermont’s population.
+Investment bankers, TV producers, high-tech company executives, writers, healthcare providers, and options traders all work globally from their desks in Vermont.

 You’ve heard we have trendy cities and quaint villages, the best local food, and a vast outdoor playground.
 But did you know more Vermonters have jobs in tech occupations and in tech industries than in any other business sector?

 It must be something in the mountain air and fresh water.
 Vermonters get business done.